thumbor/thumbor/docs/metadata.rst

 Thumbor uses `Pyexiv2 <http://tilloy.net/dev/pyexiv2/>`_ to read and write image metadata.

-If the Pyexif2 Python library is available, the PIL engine also stores image metadata in ``engine.metadata``.
+If the Pyexif2 or Py3exif2 Python library is available, the PIL engine also stores image metadata in ``engine.metadata``.